bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 Bucket can collect qualitative feedback from your users in the form of a [Customer Satisfaction Score](https://en.wikipedia.org/wiki/Customer_satisfaction) and a comment.

-#### Live Satisfaction collection
+#### Automated Feedback Surveys collection

-The Bucket Browser SDK comes with a Live Satisfaction collection mode enabled by default, which lets the Bucket service ask your users for feedback for relevant features just after they've used them.
+The Bucket Browser SDK comes with a Automated Feedback Surveys collection mode enabled by default, which lets the Bucket service ask your users for feedback for relevant features just after they've used them.

 Note: To get started with automatic feedback collection, make sure you call `bucket.user()`.

-Live Satisfaction works even if you're not using the SDK to send events to Bucket.
+Automated Feedback Surveys works even if you're not using the SDK to send events to Bucket.
-It works because the Bucket Browser SDK maintains a live connection to Bucket's servers and can show a Live Satisfaction prompt whenever the Bucket servers determines that an event should trigger a prompt - regardless of how this event is sent to Bucket.
+It works because the Bucket Browser SDK maintains a live connection to Bucket's servers and can show a Automated Feedback Surveys prompt whenever the Bucket servers determines that an event should trigger a prompt - regardless of how this event is sent to Bucket.

 You can find all the options to make changes to the default behaviour in the [Bucket feedback documentation](./FEEDBACK.md).